cygonz0/kali-minimal-dockerfile/README.md

 # kali-minimal-dockerfile
-Dockerfile to automatically set up selected security tools to create a light-weight Kali Linux Docker image.
+Dockerfile to automatically set up selected security tools to create a "minimal" Kali Linux docker image.
 Tools can be added by modifying the Dockerfile accordingly.
 ## Installation
-First, install docker for your OS and make sure that it is running.
-Then pull the official Kali Linux Docker base-image:
+First, install docker for your OS and make sure that the docker daemon is running.
+Then pull the official Kali Linux docker base-image:
 ```
 docker pull kalilinux/kali-linux-docker
 ```